napari/napari/docs/guides/app_model.md

 menu item, or a keybinding).

-All commands have a string id (e.g. '`napari:layer:duplicate'`), which should be declared as a member of the `napari._app.constants.CommandId` enum.
+All commands have a string id (e.g. '`napari:layer:duplicate'`), which should be declared as a member of the `napari._app_model.constants.CommandId` enum.
 Internally, an instance of this enum should be used instead of the string literal when referring to a command, as it is easier to refactor and test.